 In addition to its ethanol production capabilities, the Company developed proprietary technology that uses a combination of synthetic biology, metabolic engineering, chemistry and chemical engineering to make isobutanol and hydrocarbon products from isobutanol that can displace petrochemical incumbent products.
 The Company has been able to genetically engineer yeast, whereby the yeast produces isobutanol from carbohydrates.
-The Company's technology converts its renewable isobutanol to alcohol-to-jet ("ATJ"), isooctane, isooctane, and para-xylene (building block for polyester) at its hydrocarbons demonstration plant located at South Hampton Resources, Inc's facility in Silsbee, Texas (the "South Hampton Facility").
-In addition the Company's production facility located in Luverne, Minnesota (the "Luverne Facility") has production capacity of about 20 million gallons per year of ethanol, 45-50 kilotons of animal feed, and 3 million pounds of corn oil.
+The Company's technology converts its renewable isobutanol to alcohol-to-jet ("ATJ"), isooctane, isooctene and para-xylene (building block for polyester) at its hydrocarbons demonstration plant located at South Hampton Resources, Inc's facility in Silsbee, Texas (the "South Hampton Facility").
+In addition, the Company's production facility located in Luverne, Minnesota (the "Luverne Facility") has production capacity of about 20 million gallons per year of ethanol, 45-50 kilotons of animal feed, and 3 million pounds of corn oil.

-As of March 31, 2019, the Company continues to engage in research and development, business development, business and financial planning, optimizing operations for low-carbon ethanol, isobutanol, and related hydrocarbons production and raising capital to fund future expansion of its Luverne Facility.
+As of June 30, 2019, the Company continues to engage in research and development, business development, business and financial planning, optimizing operations for low-carbon ethanol, isobutanol and related hydrocarbons production, and raising capital to fund future expansion of its Luverne Facility.
 Ultimately, the Company believes that the attainment of profitable operations is dependent upon future events, including (i) completing certain capital improvements at the Luverne Facility to produce low-carbon ethanol side-by-side with low-carbon isobutanol; (ii) completing the Company's development activities resulting in commercial production and sales of low-carbon ethanol, isobutanol, or isobutanol derived products and/or technology; (iii) obtaining adequate financing to complete the Company's development activities, including the build out of low-carbon ethanol capacity and further isobutanol and hydrocarbon capacity; (iv) gaining market acceptance and demand for the Company's products and services; (v) attracting and retaining qualified personnel; and (vi) the achievement of a level of revenues adequate to support the Company's cost structure.

 Financial Condition.
-For the three months ended March 31, 2019 and 2018, the Company incurred a consolidated net loss of \$6.1 million and \$2.5 million, respectively, and had an accumulated deficit of \$435.5 million at March 31, 2019.
-The Company's cash and cash equivalents at March 31, 2019 totaled \$35.5 million and are expected to be used for the following purposes: (i) operating activities of the Luverne Facility; (ii) operating activities at the Company's corporate headquarters in Colorado, including research and development work; (iii) capital expenditures primarily associated with the Luverne Facility, including capital expenditures to "de-carbonize" the Luverne Facility; (iv) exploration of strategic alternatives and new financings; and (v) debt service and repayment obligations.
+For the six months ended June 30, 2019 and 2018, the Company incurred a consolidated net loss of \$13.2 million and \$14.0 million, respectively, and had an accumulated deficit of \$442.6 million at June 30, 2019.
+The Company's cash and cash equivalents at June 30, 2019 totaled \$29.2 million and are expected to be used for the following purposes: (i) operating activities of the Luverne Facility; (ii) operating activities at the Company's corporate headquarters in Colorado, including research and development work; (iii) capital expenditures primarily associated with the Luverne Facility, including capital expenditures to "de-carbonize" the Luverne Facility; (iv) exploration of strategic alternatives and new financings; and (v) debt service and repayment obligations.
+The Company is actively working on refinancing and negotiating its 2020 Notes that mature on March 15, 2020.